vishnucs50/HTB-CPTS-Notes/Basics-HTB/NIBBLES_2_Web_FootPrinting.md

     ```
     - there is an email address **admin@nibbles.com**.
 There also 2 mention of **nibbles**
         - Can `nibbles` be the password?
+14. What do we have so far?
+    - We started with a simple nmap scan showing two open ports
+    - Discovered an instance of Nibbleblog
+    - Analyzed the technologies in use using whatweb
+    - Found the admin login portal page at admin.php
+    - Discovered that directory listing is enabled and browsed several directories
+    - Confirmed that admin was the valid username
+    - Uncovered clues that led us to a valid admin password of nibbles
+15.